 Source: Essential Poll January 2015, January 2017, Fair Work Commission – Summary of Decision 23 February 2017

 Women will bear the brunt of these devastating cuts.
-Women make up 54.7% of accommodation and food services workers, and 54.6% of retail workers are women.
-Women are also signi cantly more likely than men to be working in part-time roles in sectors hit by cuts to penalty rates.
+Women make up 54.7% of accommodation and food services workers and 54.6% of retail workers.
+Women are also significantly more likely than men to be working in part-time roles in sectors hit by cuts to penalty rates.

 Cutting the pay of workers in this industry is the worst thing the Government could do to worsen the gender pay gap.

 If workers take a pay cut, regional communities will be hit hardest.
-The McKell Institute estimates workers in rural and regional areas alone could lose between 370 and 690 million dollars.
+The McKell Institute estimates that workers in rural and regional areas alone could lose between $370 and $690 million.
 That’s money that won’t go to local stores, tradespeople and other businesses.

 Harvey Norman alone will pocket $900,000 of workers’ wages from the change.

 There’s no evidence that cutting the wages of the lowest paid will create a single job.
 Workers will simply take on more shifts to make ends meet.